 Regular meetings of the Board are held at such times as the Board may determine.
 Special meetings of the Board may be called by the Chairman, the Company's Secretary or a majority of the Directors by written request to the Secretary.
-Committee meetings can be called by the committee's chair or a majority of the committee members.
+Committee meetings can be called by the committee's chair or a majority of the committee meetings can be called by the committee's chair or a majority of the committee meetings.